Start9Labs/documentation/site/source/support/faq/faq-lightning.rst

 What's the best way to move a small lightning balance?
 ------------------------------------------------------
 It is possible to have lightning balances that are so low that they will not (or barely will) cover the on-chain fees to recoup into an on-chain wallet.
+If possible, move them to another Lightning node.

 Why are Lightning Network backups and moves so complicated?
 -----------------------------------------------------------